JuanCely999/Economist-portfolio/README.md

 ### Master's in Education Advisory
 ### Property tax in Tunja
 ### Economic analysis of liquor production in the NLB
+### Opportunity cost of payments for environmental services

 ## Contacts